 Fernandes has been awarded many highly regarded residencies around the world, including The Canada Council for the Arts International Residency in Trinidad and Tobago (2006), The Lower Manhattan Cultural Council's Work Space (2008), Swing Space (2009) and Process Space (2014) programs, and invitations to the Gyeonggi Creation Centre at the Gyeonggi Museum of Art, Korea (2009) and ZKM, Karlsruhe, Germany (2011).
 He was a finalist for the Sobey Art Award, Canada's pre-eminent award for contemporary art in 2010, and was on the longlist for the award in 2013 and 2015.
 In 2014, he was a recipient of a Robert Rauschenberg Residency and Fellowship.
-Recent exhibitions include Lost Bodies, which originated at the Agnes Etherington Art Centre, Queen's University, Ontario (2016), travelled to the Textile Museum of Canada, Toronto (2017) and culminated in the catalogue, Lost Bodies: Brendan Fernandes.
-An artist monograph, Brendan Fernandes: Still Move, was published by Black Dog Press, London, in Fall of 2016.
-Fernandes is currently represented by moniquemeloche gallery in Chicago.
-His first solo exhibition at moniquemeloche took place in January, 2017.
-A new body of work is currently on view at UB Art Galleries, Buffalo University, New York, in The Language of Objects.
-Upcoming projects include a performance of Free Fall at the Getty, Los Angeles (June); a residency at Recess, New York (July); a solo exhibition at Aljira Centre for Contemporary Art, Newark, NJ; and a residency at The Graham Foundation, Chicago, both this fall.
-Fernandes is currently Artist in Residency at Northwestern University in the Department of Art Theory and Practice.
+Recent exhibitions include, Lost Bodies, which originated at the Agnes Etherington Art Centre, Queen's University, Ontario (2016), travelled to the Textile Museum of Canada, Toronto (2017) and culminated in the catalogue, Lost Bodies: Brendan Fernandes.
+His recent monograph, Brendan Fernandes: Still Move, was published by Black Dog Press, London, in Fall of 2016.
+Fernandes is currently represented by Monique Meloche Gallery in Chicago.
+His first solo exhibition at Monique Meloche Gallery, Free Fall, took place in January, 2017, and an expanded version of the performance, Free Fall 49, took place at the J. Paul Getty Museum, Los Angeles in summer 2017.
+Upcoming solo projects include The High Line, New York (summer 2018), and the DePaul University Art Museum (fall 2018).
+He is currently Artist in Residence and Faculty at Northwestern University in the Department of Art Theory and Practice